Whether you’ve bagged yourself a great last minute deal or have been planning a holiday for months in advance, it always pays to be organised.

 5. Travel insurance

-Whilst there’s not usually a financial benefit of booking your travel insurance in advance, it leaves plenty of time to compare policies to make sure you’re getting the right level of cover e.g. how much they will pay out if you’re delayed, if you get injured or if your luggage is stolen/damaged.
+Whilst there’s not usually a financial benefit of booking your travel insurance in advance, it does leave plenty of time to compare policies to make sure you’re getting the right level of cover e.g. how much they will pay out if you’re delayed, if you get injured or if your luggage is stolen/damaged.
+However if you do choose to go on a spontaneous holiday; you can get travel insurance right up until the moment you go.
+Travel insurance comparison website are helpful to give you a snapshot of the deals available, including excesses (the amount you have to pay before making a claim).

 You might have a European or worldwide travel insurance policy with your bank account, but more and more travellers are discovering the cover offered is usually limited so it’s worth checking the small print before you go away and buying a standalone policy if needed.